About Me

 In order for us to have an authentic connection, it's important for us to acknowledge our intersectional identities.
 In my career, I've worked with clients across the wide spectrum of races, cultures, ethnicities, immigration statuses, sexualities, gender identities, relational styles, and religious beliefs.

 I make space for and value conversations about you.
-The whole of you—including your unique background, identity, lived experience, perspective, and worldview.
+The whole of you—including your unique background and identities.

 All are welcome.